mattdevio/OrbitialLabs/README.md

 ```
 which mongod                // If this spits out a path, you already have mongo installed
-which brew                  // If this doesn't spit out a path, install [homebrew](https://brew.sh/)
+which brew                  // If this doesn't spit out a path, install homebrew -> https://brew.sh/
 brew update                 // Update homebrew packages
 brew install mongodb@3.2    // Install Mongodb
 ```